komakill/peaceland/README.md

 Start the `Peace-viewer` to display a 3d globe containing all the data inside the database.

 This globe is dynamic.
 It means, you can start one or many `Producer` and the displayed data will update automatically.

+The colour code is set according to the number of data at the same location.
+In this case, in the same city.

 ```bash
 $ docker-compose up peaceviewer
 ```